sUSDe — Risk Report

 Historical secondary discount (per LlamaRisk March 2026 Aave-forum analysis):

-The ~17bps mean discount reflects the time-value of waiting through the cooldown — a holder willing to wait 7 days earns NAV; a holder needing immediate exit pays a small premium for liquidity.
-This is a healthy, well-functioning secondary market.
+The ~17bps mean discount reflects the time-value of waiting through the cooldown — a holder willing to wait it out earns NAV; a holder needing immediate exit pays a small premium for liquidity.
+Note that this discount history was accumulated under the old fixed 7-day regime; a 1-day cooldown gives holders less reason to pay up for immediacy, so the mean discount may compress from here.
+That’s a reasonable expectation, not an observed fact yet.

-Important — exit asymmetry note. sUSDe has time-asymmetric exit (instant via secondary at small discount, 7-day primary at NAV) but no access-asymmetric exit — no KYC, no gating, no jurisdictional restriction on holding or staking.
+Important — exit asymmetry note. sUSDe has time-asymmetric exit (instant via secondary at small discount, primary at NAV after the dynamic 1–7-day cooldown — 1 day today) but no access-asymmetric exit — no KYC, no gating, no jurisdictional restriction on holding or staking.
 This is structurally better than tokenized RWAs that have gated primary redemption (like the cousin product reUSDe from Re Protocol, which is non-U.S. KYC only — see that report for the contrast).

 What October 10, 2025 actually proved for sUSDe specifically